📝 Purchasing, suppliers & strategy · ⏱️ 3 min read

 • Raw material costs: Cream for butter, milk for cheese

-• Labor time: How many hours do you spend on it?
+• Labor time: How many hours do you actually spend on it?

-• Yield: You don't get 1 kilo of butter from 1 liter of cream
+• Yield: You won't get 1 kilo of butter from 1 liter of cream

 ⚠️ Watch out:

-Many restaurants only calculate raw material costs and forget labor and yield.
-Then your margin looks higher than it really is.
+Most restaurants only factor in raw materials and ignore labor plus yield.
+That's how your margin looks healthier than it really is.

 Calculate the true cost price per kilo

-For each homemade ingredient you need this formula:
+For each homemade ingredient, you'll need this formula:

 Cost price = (Raw material costs + Labor cost) / Yield in kilos